howardcheung/auto-data-preprocessor/README.md

 # Work to be done:
 - add intermediate timestamp to the output dataframe
+- use upx to reduce the size of the executable
+- write the user manual

 # Diretories
 * `dat`: directory that stores testing data